-Figure 6: An Interstate Transparency Gap: States With Low Percentages Have Failed to Record Court Judgments
+Figure 6: An Interstate Transparency Gap: States with Low Percentages Have Failed to Record Court Judgments

-These bars show how transparent states were, from 2018-2020, in recording the outcomes of judicial forfeiture proceedings.
+These bars show how transparent states were, from 2018-2021, in recording the outcomes of judicial forfeiture proceedings.
 States with 100 percent transparency deserve commendation.
 When a state has a 100 percent rating, it means that its public officials have succeeded in making judicial outcomes easily measurable and a matter of public record.
-Arkansas' transparency percentage has been propped up by this report's methodology, because its percentage includes data on default judgments that have been independently generated by this report.
+Arkansas' transparency percentage has been propped up by this report's methodology, because its percentage includes research data on default judgments that have been independently generated by this report.
 Arkansas' transparency percentage would be roughly half its current size had this report not generated additional Arkansas data.
-Tennessee's recordation percentage is more or less inauditable, because its records are pervaded with undated judgments; these absences make it impossible to tell whether those judgments occurred before, after, or during 2018-2020.
+Tennessee's recordation percentage is more or less inauditable, because its records are pervaded with undated judgments; these absences make it impossible to tell whether those judgments occurred before, after, or during 2018-2021.

 Inevitably, databases compiling reports from multiple law enforcement agencies attempting to describe thousands of instances of seizure and forfeiture will pose problems of interpretation.
-This report attempts to draw the most reasonable inferences from the available data.